ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 In our pseudocode, we use the following syntax to declare an array, retrieve an element, and update an element:

+    // Make a copy of the input array, and increment every value in the copied array.
+    // Return the copied array.
-    function addOne(input: Array of Int) -> Array of Int: output = new Array(input.length) of Int
+    function addOne(input: Array of Int) -> Array of Int: output = new Array(input.size()) of Int
-        i = 0
+        for i in 0 .. input.size()-1:
-        while i < input.length:
             output[i] = input[i] + 1
-            i = i + 1
         return output

 This example highlights several key features of arrays.

-First, our pseudocode follows zero-based indexing, meaning the first element is at index 0, the second at index 1, and so on.
+- First, our pseudocode follows zero-based indexing, meaning the first element is at index 0, the second at index 1, and so on.
-The last element is located at an index equal to the array’s length minus one.
+  The last element is located at an index equal to the array’s size minus one.
-The length of an array can be accessed using the length attribute.
+- The size of an array can be accessed using the `size()` method.
-This value is stored alongside the array and does not need to be computed manually.
+  Note that although this is done by a function call, the actual size is stored alongside the array and does not need to be computed manually.

-To retrieve an element from an array, we use square bracket notation.
+- To retrieve an element from an array, we use square bracket notation.
 For instance, `input[2]` retrieves the third element of the input array.
-Similarly, updating an element follows the same notation: `input[2] = 10` assigns a new value to the third element.
+- Similarly, updating an element follows the same notation: `input[2] = 10` assigns a new value to the third element.

 In the example above, we explicitly declare the types of array variables to illustrate our pseudocode conventions.
-However, in some cases, we may omit type annotations for simplicity.
+However, in many cases, we may omit type annotations for simplicity.

 **References**: In most programming languages, including our pseudocode, arrays are stored as references rather than direct values.
 This means that when you assign one array variable to another, you are copying the reference (or pointer) to the original array, not the array itself.